Valentin Tomberg and the Holy Father on the Moral Energy of the Eucharist

 I can feel what is absent.
 But how to enunciate it?
 If I were to go to my New Age friends and say that I have discovered a new therapy, a new form of holistic healing, a new meditation technique, they would listen with interest.
 But if I say instead that I have not discovered something new, but rather very old – yet more energising and morally energising than anything I ever found in two decades of New Age-ism, then I will become that most dreaded of all creatures: an evangeliser, proselytising and imposing my belief-system!”

 I do not yet know how much of this will survive my final draft.
-Again: it is necessary to wrestle with how to say these things.
-But as I wrestle, it seems to me there are many ways to communicate the Mystery, which are sorely needed – even very unusual ways.
+But it seems to me there are many ways to communicate the Mystery, which are sorely needed – even very unusual ways.

 Thus I am going to turn to words once said by Valentin Tomberg, even before he became a Catholic: